 Mr. Diaz stated that he thought it was unclear because there is not adequate cost information.
-He indicated it was important to have complete cost information on the renewable energy alternative in order to compare the proposal and alternatives to determine which are more feasible in terms of remediation.
+He indicated it was important to have complete cost information on the renewable energy alternative and how HSR would change the renewable energy alternative in order to compare the proposal and alternatives to determine which are more feasible in terms of remediation.

-Jonathan Scharfman of UPC mentioned a correction of Mr. Zola's first slide indicating hydrocarbon pollution is in OU-2, not OU-1.
+Jonathan Scharfman of UPC asked that Mr. Zola's first slide be double checked indicating hydrocarbon pollution is in OU-2, not OU-1.
 He then clarified housing is not proposed on the landfill but in OU-1 primarily and a smaller amount of housing is proposed in OU-2.
 He also mentioned that their intent to begin development of this property as soon as it is feasible from both a financial and a regulatory standpoint.
 With regard to geotechnical and hazardous material remediation, Mr. Scharfman stated while UPC respects the concerns of the community and the Planning Commission regarding contamination, they rejected the claim that the site can never be safely developed.
 He stated that all developers have to follow regulatory requirements on hazardous materials remediation set by the state regulatory agencies.
 He mentioned the examples of the adjacent Schlage Lock site immediately to the north in San Francisco, which is undergoing development under a DTSC approved remedial action plan, and Mission Bay in San Francisco and Sierra Point, which shared the same type of issues as Brisbane's Baylands.
 He stated that no developer can move forward with any development of the site that has not adhered to strict regulatory requirements.

 Mary Gutenkanst indicated that public hearings should be reserved for public comments and not applicants.
 Ms. Gutenkanst indicated that she thought the presentation by the City's consultant was light on the issues of ground water in the Baylands in general.
 She stated that there were some areas where leaching has been identified as going into the lagoon and into Visitation Creek, but it is not being measured.
 She wanted testing done in the lagoon to provide a baseline.
 She felt that there are activities being recommended and considered around the lagoon, yet there has been no sampling of the sediments around the lagoon.
 She thought the citizens of Brisbane want to know about the lagoon conditions and that that issue is missing from the program.
 She was concerned that the state's standards are not good enough and that there is no guarantee that the best technologies and techniques are being used and indicated that cleanup to those standards will not be adequate.
 She indicated that we should not just do the minimum in terms of cleanup.
 She thought that there are some uses that could be safe at the Baylands, but the Baylands will be toxic forever.
+She asked if the protections from the toxic materials could be counted on to provide protection forever or will there be a chance of future exposures.
 She indicated that high speed rail and renewable energy would be appropriate uses.